TechG3n/aconf/README.md

 ```
 6. Add desired PlayIntegrityFix Module and Fingerprint to the module folder and put its version in the version file.
 For the name follow the naming convention of the example

-7. If you want to use cosmog, put the lib file in the modules folder and name it `libNianticLabsPlugin.so_0.307.1` (change lib ver if needed)
+7. If you want to use cosmog, put the lib file [get it here](https://github.com/sy1vi3/joltik.git) in the modules folder and name it `libNianticLabsPlugin.so_0.307.1` (change lib ver if needed)

 ## ATV setup